shaibird/client-side-mastery/book-0-installations/chapters/GETTING_STARTED_WINDOWS.md

     > _Ubuntu will begin to install and you'll be asked to wait for a minute or two for the installation to complete._
     >
-    > **IMPORTANT:** It is very important that you remember both the username and password that you create in the next step.
-If you need to write them down to remember them, that's a great strategy.

-1. Once Ubuntu is done installing, you'll be prompted to create a new user (and its password).

 <br/>
 <br/>